gwijthoff/CDH507/content/schedule/_index.md

 - Emily Bender et al., “[On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?](https://doi.org/10.1145/3442188.3445922),” _FAccT ’21_, March 3, 2021.
   - :microphone: Emery
 - Qiaoyu Cai, “The Cultural Politics of Artificial Intelligence in China,” _Theory, Culture & Society_ 42, no. 3 (2025): 21–40, [https://doi.org/10.1177/02632764241304718](https://doi.org/10.1177/02632764241304718).
+- Madhumita Murgia, "[Generative AI exists because of the transformer: this is how it works](https://ig.ft.com/generative-ai/)," *Financial Times* (September 2023).

 ### Wk.
 08 | Mar 25 | AI as a Paradigm Shift